MicroPython | 5 min | 30452

-Another quick tutorial, this time for MicroPython on ESP32.
+Another quick tutorial, this time for MicroPython on ESP32/ESP8266.
 You can find all the information that I'm writing in this post in different articles on the Internet but I've not found anything that summarizes all the topics.
-That is why I am writting this post.
+That is why I am writting this article.
 I included some links at the end of each topic to extend the info.
-Feel free to visit them if you want more info, or write a comment I will try to respond it.
+Feel free to visit them, if you want more information, or write a comment I will try to reply it ASAP!

 MicroPython & Board

 Quoting the official micropython page results in the following

 MicroPython is a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library and is optimised to run on microcontrollers and in constrained environments.

 As you see, in my last posts (

 sorry about the link, I need some pagekit taxonomy!), I have been programming the Wipy 2.0.
 This board is a tiny MicroPython enabled WiFi & Bluetooth IoT development platform.